Photo credit here - Fannie Merritt Farmer - pioneer of the North American measuring cup!

 Thus, in her early 30's Fannie enrolled in the Boston Cooking School and achieved excellence.
 Then following her graduation in 1889 Fannie served as assistant director; becoming school principal during the 1890's.

-Darlings, in 1902 Miss Farmer retired from the Boston Cooking School, and with housewives in mind (never mind professional cooks!) she founded Miss Farmer’s School of Cookery in Boston.
+Now, moving on gracefully, in 1902 darling Fannie retired from the Boston Cooking School, and with housewives in mind (never mind professional cooks!) she founded Miss Farmer’s School of Cookery in Boston.

 Image credit here - advert for Miss Farmer's School of Cookery.

 Sadly, Fannie passed away on January 15th, 1915.
 But luckily for us, she leaves us with many words of wisdom, and famously quoted:

 "I certainly feel that the time is not far distant when a knowledge of the principals of diet will be an essential part of one’s education.
 Then mankind will eat to live, will be able to do better mental and physical work, and disease will be less frequent"– Miss Windsor couldn't agree more!

 Darlings, without a shadow of a doubt, Fannie's legacy will certainly live on and on.
 Therefore, the mastery of her work will be celebrated not only by Miss Windsor, but by fellow culinary enthusiasts all over the globe - Hear, hear!